wp-plugins/unique-headers/readme.txt

 1. Upload the complete 'unique-headers' folder to the '/wp-content/plugins/' directory OR install via the plugin installer
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. If you need custom headers on taxonomy, category or tags pages, then also install and activate the <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a>.
 4. And yer done!

-Now you will see a new custom header image uploader whilst editing your site.
+Now you will see a new custom header image uploader whilst editing posts, pages, tags or categories on your site.

 Visit the <a href="https://geek.hellyer.kiwi/products/unique-headers/">Unique Headers Plugin</a> for more information.

 == Frequently Asked Questions ==

-= I can't change the image on my categories/tags, what's wrong? = You need to install the <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a>.
-WordPress does not support the taxonomy meta data which this plugin needs to use to store the custom header image URL.
-As soon as you install that plugin, the category/tag image functionality should begin working.
+= Do I need to install an extra plugin for categories/tags support? = Only if you are using a version of WordPress older than 4.4.
+This functionality previously required the <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a>, but as of WordPress 4.4, that plugin is no longer required as terms meta was added to WordPress core.
+Your old categories and tags header images will be retained, but you should make sure that the taxonomy metadata plugin has upgraded your data before deactivating it.

 = Your plugin doesn't work =
 Actually, it does work ;) The problem is likely with your theme.
 Some themes have "custom headers", but don't use the built-in WordPress custom header system and will not work with the Unique Headers plugin because of this.
 It is not possible to predict how other custom header systems work, and so those can not be supported by this plugin.
 To test if this is the problem, simply switch to one of the default themes which come with WordPress and see if the plugin works with those, if it does, then your theme is at fault.

 = My theme doesn't work with your plugin, how do I fix it? = This is a complex question and not something I can teach in a short FAQ.
 I recommend hiring a professional WordPress developer for assistance, or asking the developer of your theme to add support for the built-in WordPress custom header system.

-This is because WordPress does not provide a place for us to store data connected to a taxonomy such as a category or post tag.
-The Taxonomy Metadata plugin works around this problem by implement taxonomy meta.
-Future versions of WordPress are likely to include taxonomy meta baked in, and when this happens, the Unique Headers plugin will be updated to use that new functionality.

 = Does it work with custom post-types? =
 Not out of the box, but you can modify the following code to add support to suit your own requirements.
 You can can add this code to either your theme or to a custom plugin.
 You will need to modify the post-type to suit your own requirements.
 Some knowledge of PHP coding is necessary for this step.